Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Well begun, as they say, is half done.
 Better project kickoff meetings will help you establish expectations, gather requirements, and set the general tone of the project.
-This article will share 10 tips to running kickoff meetings that lead to project success.
+This article will share 10 tips for running kickoff meetings that lead to project success.

-After months of emails, phone calls, and negotiations, the kickoff meeting is where the two teams - yours and the client’s - finally meet.
+After months of emails, phone calls, and negotiations, the kickoff meeting is where the two teams - yours and the clients - finally meet.

 As far as project moments go, this is a pretty big one.
+It’s your chance to make a good first impression on the client, get everyone on the same page, and clear up any misconceptions.

 I can’t overstate the importance of kickoff meetings.
 How the rest of your relationship unfolds will often depend on the vision and expectations you set here.